メインコンテンツまでスキップ

 }

-• region_latency_initial_range_ms: specifies the initial ticket latency that determines whether a player's ticket search needs to be expanded or not.
+• region_latency_initial_range_ms: Specifies the initial ticket latency that determines whether a player's ticket search needs to be expanded or not.

-• region_expansion_range_ms: specifies how many milliseconds (ms) will be added to the pivot latency on each matchmaking tick.
+• region_expansion_range_ms: Specifies how many milliseconds (ms) will be added to the pivot latency on each matchmaking tick.

-• region_expansion_rate_ms: specifies how many ms rates for the additional region_expansion_range_ms will be added to the pivot ticket.
+• region_expansion_rate_ms: Specifies how many ms rates for the additional region_expansion_range_ms will be added to the pivot ticket.

 The match ruleset example above will work as follows: